ayaankazerouni/csc305-lectures/06-unit-testing/coursenotes.md

 point in one partition) and the "off point" (the first point in the next partition).
 Also test "happy path" inputs: input points that are squarely in one partition or another, nowhere near those pesky boundaries.
 Little victories are important!

-Do this for all combinations of inputs.
-(This is a good time to remind you that writing functions with fewer parameters makes your life easier.)
+Doing this for all combinations of inputs result in a huge number of test cases, not all of which will pay off in the long run.
+You need to think pragmatically about which types of tests are okay to eliminate (perhaps even at the cost of reduced code coverage).
+This is a good time to remind you that writing functions with fewer parameters makes your life easier.

 ## Automated software tests